Sharons Florida

 Leptos means fine, thin, slender, weak and carpos means fruit.
 So it is the Ludwigia with the slender fruit.

-Habit: It grows as a woody, multi-branched, herb that gets to a height of around 3 to 4 feet and just about as wide.
+It grows as a woody, multi-branched, herb that gets to a height of around 3 to 4 feet and just about as wide.
+It has the potential to grow to 8 feet in height but rarely does.

 Flowers appear all year and at the same time as the seed pods mature.